kylezeeuwen/ds-stackoverflow2020-analysis/docs/project_rubric.md

         * Evaluate the Results
 ```

-* (    ) PEP8 standards - can use autopep8 to lint
+* (DONE) PEP8 standards - can use autopep8 to lint
-* (    ) Better documentation of data prep (what was dropped, what was imputed, rationale) - It is very important to document the methods used in the analysis and add reasons for using them.
+* (DONE) Better documentation of data prep (what was dropped, what was imputed, rationale) - It is very important to document the methods used in the analysis and add reasons for using them.

 Also you can consider adding introduction / business context for the analysis